Keystone Preservation Group

 non-residential structure

-In order to be eligible for RITCs, an owner must have a building which is
+In order to be eligible for RITCs, an owner must have a building which is considered a

-substantial rehabilitation and must pursue an architectural program which
+and must pursue an architectural program which meets the requirements of the

-meets the requirements of the Secretary of the Interior's
+Secretary of the Interior's

-Rehabilitation of Historic Properties.
+Standards for the Rehabilitation of Historic Properties.
+The

-specific aspects of rehabilitation work, including significant architectural
+Standards include guidelines for very specific aspects of rehabilitation work, including

-however, they are intended to guide architectural programs to ensure that
+In short, however, they are intended to guide architectural programs to ensure that

-significant aspects of an historic building are respected and that historic
+significant aspects of an historic building are respected and that historic building

-building materials and features are treated properly.
+materials and features are treated properly.

-To obtain tax credits, the Owner must submit a series of applications which
+To obtain tax credits, the Owner must submit a series of applications which include

-(SHPO), and the National Park Service (NPS), the applications are as follows:
+National Park Service (NPS), the applications are as follows:

 - Part 1, Evaluation of Significance: This document is used to determine